 As the project’s architect and interior designer, HKS artfully knitted the region’s past with its current tech innovation renown as the hotel guest’s journey is a slow reveal of discovery, like tales told around the campfire, and memories captured in old family photos.

 Within the lake house archetype framework, the Bellevue narrative is found in vivid visual and textural references to the wilderness, rugged individualists, Japanese strawberry farms, summer vacations at the lake, and suburbia.

-The hotel abounds with public gathering spaces, all affectionately named and themed along lake house lines.
-The “Lakehouse Livingroom” invites indulgence in creative libations, enjoyed around a roaring fireplace with deep sofas and lounge chairs based on the 70’s mismatched logic of the found object.
-The space is an extravaganza of color and pattern, like the lake house repository of a family’s cast-off treasures or the garage band’s flop house, all with a technical, modern twist.
+The interior is a high/low extravaganza of color and pattern, like the lake house repository of a family’s cast-off treasures or the garage band’s flop house, all with a technical, modern twist.

-The W Hotel is one component of the 1.5 million square-foot mixed-use Lincoln Square Expansion project in Bellevue’s Eastside community.
-The 14-story, 245-room hotel sits atop four floors of retail, and 231 luxury residences rise above the W Hotel in a single 42-story tower.
+The W Hotel is part of the 1.5 million square-foot mixed-use Lincoln Square Expansion project in Bellevue’s Eastside community.
+The 14-story, 245-room hotel sits atop four floors of upscale retail, and 231 luxury residences rise above the W Hotel in a single 42-story tower.

 - “Extreme Wow” (Presidential) Suite